caingraham/caingraham.github.io/index.md

 I like to think I straddle that fine line between creative and technical.
 I enjoy speculating about future tech.
 If decide I need to know a skill in order to do something right, then I teach myself that skill.
 I’m a big fan of the 5-hour rule (if you’re not spending 5+ hours a week learning something new, you’re being irresponsible).

-I would fit best in a role that would benefit from a creative, multidisciplinary perspective, and where I can channel my talent into meaningful contributions toward a .
+I would fit best in a role that would benefit from a creative, multidisciplinary perspective, and where I can channel my talent into meaningful contributions and innovations.

 Currently, I’m fascinated by systems theory and complex systems design.
 In my free time, I gamemaster a Dungeons and Dragons campaign and play in several others, and I’m teaching myself data science and machine learning concepts.